Neoncluster/Power-Macintosh-5000-series-case-clip-repair/README.md

 # Power-Macintosh-5000-series-case-clip-repair

-Repair your broken case clips on your powermac 5000 series all in one computer.
+Repair broken front bezel case clips on your powermac 5000 series 'all in one' computer.

 INSTRUCTIONS:
 Cut broken case clips down to size (see photos).
 Gluethe 3D printing brakets in place (I used two part Areldite adehesive).